 Poznań also boasts some glorious parks and green spaces.
 Lake Malta, just east of the centre is one of the most unique urban leisure areas in the country, and offers loads of family activities for all seasons, including skiing, roller-coasters, and the New Zoo.
 Meanwhile, just north of the Old Town, Citadel Park’s 89 hectares of public greenery are stuffed with interesting monuments, and even two museums focussed on the city’s military history.

 If you’re in the area for longer, you might also consider the comfortable day trip out to Gniezno - Poland’s first capital.
+Furthermore, the surrounding region of Greater Poland (Wielkopolska) is a wealth of scenery, activity, and history, that could easily take up months of in-depth travel!
 No matter how long your stay, you’ll find plenty in Poznań to keep your interest.
 Use our Sightseeing section to explore it all and enjoy one of Poland’s most ancient and exciting cities.